yashraj-unthinkable/demo_jenkins/README.md

-# demo project for jenkins practice.
+# demo project for jenkins practice